FuseByExample/microservice-camel-in-action/readme.md

 The scenario that we will achieve within the script is defined as such :

-* Log to the openshift server using the admin user and create a namespace/project called `demo`
+* Stage `prepare` : Log to the openshift server using the admin user and create a namespace/project called `demo`
-* Git clone the project from the gogs repository
+* Stage `clone` : Git clone the project from the gogs repository
-* Compile the project
+* Stage `deploy` : Compile the project
 * Build the docker images for the microservices client & service
 * Create the Kubernetes Service, replication controller and pods